SmartlyDressedGames/Legally-Distinct-Missile/README.md

 - [ ] Keep backward compatibility.
 	- [x] Test with RocketMod plugins that uses old RocketMod libraries, and make sure current changes doesn't break anything.
 - [ ] Collect a Team with a direct access to the repo edit without admins help.
-- [ ] Fix UnturnedPlayerComponent is not being added automatically.
 - [ ] RocketModFix Video Installation Guide (could be uploaded on YouTube).

 After plan is finished -> Add new plans, keep coding, and don't forget to accept PR or issues.